Chair of the Senate

-(4) The Senate may adopt a general or special restriction on the time allowed for speaking.
+(3) The Senate may adopt a restriction on the time allowed for speaking.
 This may relate to all or single items on the agenda.

 § 12.
 Resolution requirements

-(2) Unless otherwise stipulated in the Universities Act, a motion shall be deemed to have been carried if a majority of the members present at the time of the vote and entitled to vote and of those members designated by proxy have voted in favour of the motion.
+(2) Unless otherwise stipulated in the Universities Act, the Statute, or these Rules of Procedure, a motion shall be deemed to have been carried if a majority of the members present at the time of the vote and entitled to vote and of those members designated by proxy have voted in favour of the motion.
 When calculating the balance of votes, the number of votes in favour shall be determined first, followed by the number of remaining votes.
 These must be broken down into votes against and abstentions, if so requested by at least one member.

-(3) A motion for which a two-thirds majority is required pursuant to the Universities Act shall be deemed to have been adopted if at least two-thirds of the members present at the session and entitled to vote and of those members designated by proxy have voted in favour of the motion.
+(3) A motion requiring a two-thirds majority shall be deemed to have been carried if at least two-thirds of the members present at the session and entitled to vote and of those members designated by proxy have voted in favour of the motion.

 § 13.
 Motions and voting procedure